reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 }
 ```
 ### Checking the Health Status with Zero Configuration
-We will first build our application created above with Maven or Gradle :
+We will first build our application created above with Maven or Gradle:
 ```shell
 mvn clean package
 ```
 Running this command will generate the executable in the `fat jar` format containing the `actuator` module.
-Let us execute this jar with :
+Let us execute this jar with:

 ```shell
 java -jar target/usersignup-0.0.1-SNAPSHOT.jar